Wanderers-Of-The-Rift/wotr-docs/website/docs/code/datapack/format/abilities.md

 For finding spawnable blocks with sufficient space above them

 * `type`: `wotr:surface`
 * `space`: Optional, default `2`.
-How many blocks of air must be able the surface block.
+How many blocks of air must be above the surface block.

 ## Related Datapack Formats